All you need to know to travel with an emotional support dog or cat

 ■ From Central America to South America and vice versa

 To take an emotional support dog or cat* onboard, check out the requirements below.
-If it does not meet those, the animal may travel as a checked pet instead for an additional charge.
+If it does not meet those, the animal may travel as a checked pet instead for an additional charge (it must get used to be in a crate or kennel).

 *Subject to availability.
 There is a maximum of two cats allowed per flight (including emotional support cats and pets).